Mysterious Dave Mather: Killing of Joseph Castello

 On January 25, 1880, three days after the gunfight at Close and Patterson's Variety Hall, Mather, now acting marshal, was summoned to an altercation involving Joseph Castello, who, in the heat of an argument with his employees, drew his revolver on them.
 When Mather arrived, Castello warned him not to approach or he would shoot.
 Newspaper accounts report that Mather drew his weapon and fired a single lethal shot before Castello could return fire.
 The coroner's jury ruled that Mather's "shooting was justifiable and in self protection."

 Mather's career as marshal in East Las Vegas was short-lived.
 In February 1880, the survivors of the January gunfight were captured and returned to the San Miguel County Jail.
 Under Mather's watch, a lynch mob broke them and fellow gunman James West out of jail and hanged them all.
 During the next month, there were two murders on the same day.
 The public began to suspect Mather had ties to a local crime boss, and he resigned on March 3, 1880.
-Mather did not leave East Las Vegas immediately; he was still there as late as March 19, when he signed his name to a court document intended to help John Joshua Webb, who had been charged with murder.
+Mather didn't leave East Las Vegas immediately; he was still there as late as March 19, when he signed his name to a court document intended to help John Joshua Webb, who had been charged with murder.